Quickstart: Provision a device with symmetric keys

 Right-click the prov_dev_client_sample project and select Set as Startup Project.

 On the Visual Studio menu, select Debug > Start without debugging to run the solution.
-In the prompt to rebuild the project, select Yes, to rebuild the project before running.
+In the rebuild the project prompt, select Yes to rebuild the project before running.

-The following output is an example of the simulated device successfully booting up, and connecting to the provisioning Service instance to be assigned to an IoT hub:
+The following output is an example of the device successfully connecting to the provisioning Service instance to be assigned to an IoT hub:

 Provisioning API Version: 1.2.8 Registering Device Provisioning Status: PROV_DEVICE_REG_STATUS_CONNECTED Provisioning Status: PROV_DEVICE_REG_STATUS_ASSIGNING Provisioning Status: PROV_DEVICE_REG_STATUS_ASSIGNING Registration Information received from service: test-docs-hub.azure-devices.net, deviceId: device-007 Press enter key to exit: